flipt-io/docs/README.md

 Vale is configured using a YAML file called `.vale.ini`.
 This file is located in the root of the repository.

 Our configuration file uses rules from the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
-You can find the full configuration file [here](.vale.ini).
+The full configuration can be found in the [.vale.ini](.vale.ini) file.

 We also use a [custom style](https://docs.errata.ai/vale/styles) to lint our documentation.
-You can find the style file [here](.vale/styles/flipt).
+The style file can be found in the (.vale/styles/flipt)[.vale/styles/flipt) directory.

 ### Spelling Errors